-George Washington established the first system for recognizing the heroic acts of military servicemembers on August 7, 1782.27 When first established by George Washington during the Revolutionary War, the award was initially known as the Badge of Military Merit, then brought into its modern form as the Purple Heart in 1932.28 It is a medal awarded to any member of the Armed Forces of the United States who, during service, has been wounded, was killed, or died of wounds received in any action or as the result of an act of any hostile foreign force.29 Rather than being recommended for the honor, as with all other military decorations, a servicemember is entitled to the Purple Heart after meeting the set criteria.30
+The Purple Heart was first established first by George Washington during the Revolutionary War, and brought into its modern form in 1932.26 It is a medal awarded to any member of the Armed Forces of the United States who, during service, has been wounded, was killed, or died of wounds received in any action or as the result of an act of any hostile foreign force.
+Rather than being recommended for the honor, as with all other military decorations, a servicemember is entitled to the Purple Heart after meeting the set criteria.